alexandair/azure-content/articles/virtual-machines/virtual-machines-extensions-customscript-with-template.md

 In the examples above, replace the file URL and the file name with your own settings.

-After authoring the template, you cna deploy them using Azure CLI or Azure Powershell.
+After authoring the template, you can deploy them using Azure CLI or Azure PowerShell.

 Please refer to the examples below for complete samples of configuring applications on a VM using Custom Script extension.